What Does Dogwood Flower Mean and Symbolise?

 What does a White Dogwood Flower Mean?

-What does a Red Dogwood Blossom Symbolize?
+What does a Red Dogwood Flower Symbolize?

-What does a Pink Dogwood Floret Indicate?
+What does a Pink Dogwood Flower Indicate?

 According to belief, what was once a majestic and tall tree suddenly turned into a short and twisted shrub after the Crucifixion.
 Blooming in groups of four, the petals also symbolized the cross and the nails pinned down on Christ.
+Rusty spots or rusty red spots on petals were said to resemble blood droplets.

-Alas, not all is in vain for the biblical meaning of the Dogwood trees.
+Alas, not all is in vain for the biblical meaning of the dogwood trees.
 For what symbolizes the death of Christ on the cross actually also symbolizes the life-giving power of His blood.
 It is a reminder of the second coming of Christ and a new beginning in life.

 What is the Spiritual Influence of Dogwood Flowers?

-The floral essence of a Hound’s tree flower has an incantation for revitalizing receptivity to love.
+In a religious or spiritual sense, the floral essence of a Hound’s tree flower has an incantation for revitalizing receptivity to love.
 It is so often associated with the zodiac Virgo, the virgin.

 This flora is believed to aid in guiding one towards a grace-filled physical movement towards a more etheric and harmonious life.
+Its religious symbolism can also radiate positive energy and peace.

-Folktales have a lot of mystery behind them and the stories about Cornus flowers are surely just as peculiar!
+Folktales have a lot of mystery behind them and the stories about dogwood flowers are surely just as peculiar!
 Many locals in Europe believe that the floral name came from a traditional brew made from the tree bark.
 Can you guess what the brew is for?
 Well, they say it was a bath wash for actual dogs covered in mange!

 Another story says that carrying the bark around has magical use – a magical use to ward off and protect you from feral stray dogs or wolves!
 So if you’re thinking of going hiking, you might want to chip off a small bark from this tree for protection.